zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 # ActiveRecord Models and Rails

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-activerecord-models-and-rails-readme' title='ActiveRecord Models and Rails'>ActiveRecord Models and Rails</a> on Learn.co and start learning to code for free.</p>

 ## ActiveRecord's Role

 ActiveRecord is the built in ORM that Rails utilizes to manage the model aspects of an application.
 What is an ORM?
 An ORM is an Object Relational Mapping system, essentially this is the module that enables your application to manage data in a method driven structure.
 This means that you are able to run queries, add records, and perform all of the traditional database processes by leveraging methods as opposed to writing SQL manually.
 For example, below is the traditional way that we would query a database of 'posts' using SQL: